[talks] I Davey generals

 mml at CS.Princeton.EDU

-Ian Davey will be presenting his research seminar/general exam (talk only) on
+Ian Davey will present his research seminar/general exam on Friday May 18

 ----- Original Message -----